gogurlbaby/teeket/README.md

 for putting in earnest efforts to make this app a success.

 # Contact
-For any inquiries or support, please contact Ayomide Oluwole.
+For any inquiries or support, please contact Philia Hammond.

 ### Deployment